danielljeon/docs/notes/machine_learning.md

 #### 3.4.5 Decision Regression Trees

-A Regression Tree predicts continuous target values by recursively splitting the data into regions (nodes) that minimize prediction error (variance) within each subset.
+A Regression Tree is a type of decision tree designed for predicting continuous target values.
+Unlike classical decision trees, which are generally used for categorical outcomes, regression trees recursively split the data into regions (nodes) that minimize prediction error-typically measured by variance within each subset.
+Here, variance serves as the analogue of "impurity" in classification trees.

+The objective is to create leaf nodes that represent smaller, more homogeneous ranges of the overall continuous target space, ensuring that each leaf provides a good local approximation of the target value.

+When regression trees talk about variance, they're not referring to the "spread of the input feature values (x)" - they're referring to the spread of the target values (y or t) within that node around their mean prediction.

 Process: